zhuberty/claif-api/README.md

 Relationships:
 - creator (related to User)
 - recording (related to AudioTranscription)
-- annotation_reviews (related to AudioAnnotationReview)
+- annotation_review (related to AudioAnnotationReview)
 ```